 Today, more than ever before, the options for deck building materials are diverse.
-They include metals, woods, plastic, and composites (wood and plastic).
+They include metals, woods, plastic, and a mixture of wood and plastic called composite decking.
 Historically, the most common deck building material was wood.
 But that’s changing.

 While wood is still very popular, the advent of composite deck materials has changed the landscape, offering options never before possible.
-Moreover, composite materials also are proving to be more durable, more colorful and more readily adaptable to shaping decks in other-than-straight lines.
-And it’s considered eco-friendly, something that’s becoming more important to discerning homeowners.
+Moreover, composite materials also are proving to be more durable, colorful and readily adaptable to shaping decks in other-than-straight lines.
+And it’s considered an eco-friendly material, something that’s becoming more important to discerning homeowners.

 Trex® decking vs. other composites

 Among composite deck materials manufacturers, the industry leader is Trex Company, Inc. Trex® is an innovator in the composite world, and has won many awards and accolades over the years.
 In 2018 two of its product lines — Trex Enhance® and Trex Transcend® — were named to the “Top 100 Products List” by readers of “Professional Builder” magazine.
 A 2018 article in “Pro Sales Magazine” titled, “Top Decking Products for 2018,” also called out the three top manufacturers of composite and vinyl decking products and stated Trex® was “specified or used most” and for deck rails, “Trex® was first in all categories.”

 Another attribute that gives Trex® an edge on the competition is the company’s dedication to environmental stewardship and sustainability throughout its operations.
 Among the company’s environmental accomplishments are: